Loretta Smith

-Loretta Smith (born 1966) is an American politician and businesswoman who served as a Multnomah County commissioner from 2011 to 2018.
+Loretta Smith (born 1966) is an American politician and businesswoman who is a member of the Portland City Council from District 1.
+She previously served as a Multnomah County commissioner from 2011 to 2018.
 She ran unsuccessful campaigns for Portland City Council in 2018 and 2020.
-Smith is a candidate for Oregon's 6th congressional district in the 2022 election, a new seat created after the 2020 United States census.
+Smith was a candidate for Oregon's 6th congressional district in the 2022 election, a new seat created after the 2020 United States census.

 Early life and education

 Smith was born in Grand Rapids, Michigan, in 1966.
-Loretta's father, Wade Smith, was a Hall of Fame boxer.
-In high school, she was a member of the Black Student Union as well as the track and cheerleading teams.
-At 17, she began attending Oregon State University.
-She earned a Bachelor of Arts degree in communications in 1987.

 Career

 Soon after graduating college, Smith got a job as a staffer for then-U.S. Representative Ron Wyden.
 She remained on his staff for 21 years, eventually becoming his field representative.